This post may contain affiliate links. See our affiliate disclaimer here.

 Growing up, the internet was mostly only good for instant messaging with the guy you were crushing on or illegally downloading music on Napster.

 Now, the internet means that I can literally work from anywhere with cell reception.

-If your company allows you to work from home, why not work from the beach, or the mountains, or at winery?
+If your company allows you to work from home, why not work from the beach, or the mountains, or at a winery?

 And if you’re an entrepreneur, what’s stopping you from taking your show on the road?

 We run two businesses from our Winnebago: our film production company and a software startup called CampgroundBooking.com.
 When we moved into our RV, we hadn’t started either of these companies yet.
 They were both born on the road.
 When we first started traveling, Heath was still employed full-time.

 Now that we run our own business, we choose our own clients.
 So when we need to shoot on-location, we work our clients into our travels.
 This means choosing to work with people who live in San Diego, Santa Cruz, Portland, and basically anywhere with great weather and a healthy proximity to beaches.